DHTMLX/gantt-docs/data/desktop/pdf_export_module_whatsnew.md

 What's new in PDF Export Module
 ================================

+## 0.6.5

+• Fixes for DHTMLX Scheduler 7.0 template

+## 0.6.4

+• Added the multipage export in one PDF file (export the chart for the specified format by chunks, then merge the pages into one file)

+• Added the feature to show the grid and timeline headers per page when using the multipage export in one file functionality

 ## 0.6.3

 • Updated the base image for the node.js environment to Node.js 20 for the Docker images